 Surgical Pathology Fellowship (Minnesota)

-Mayo Clinic's one-year Surgical Pathology Fellowship offers the opportunity to strengthen your knowledge and learn from an exceptionally diverse amount of pathologic material, including routine and unusual neoplastic and non-neoplastic specimens.
+Mayo Clinic's one-year Surgical Pathology Fellowship offers the opportunity to strengthen your knowledge and learn from an exceptionally diverse amount of pathological material, including routine and unusual neoplastic and non-neoplastic specimens.

 The Division of Anatomic Pathology at Mayo Clinic processes nearly 250,000 specimens annually, including approximately 127,000 surgical cases, 61,000 cytology cases and 59,000 consultative cases.

-As a Surgical Pathology fellow at Mayo Clinic in Rochester, Minn., your rotation schedule will include:
+As a surgical pathology fellow at Mayo Clinic's campus in Rochester, Minnesota, your rotation schedule includes:

 - Training in the frozen section laboratory

 - Participation in the sign-out of general surgical pathology

 - Training in Mayo Clinic's extensive consultation practice

 - Several elective rotations in subspecialty areas of your choice

-The fellowship is a hands-on experience, featuring a high degree of responsibility in patient care, education and quality assurance programs.
+The Surgical Pathology Fellowship is a hands-on experience, featuring a high degree of responsibility in patient care, education and quality assurance programs.

 This fellowship is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-The Surgical Pathology Fellowship at Mayo Clinic in Rochester, Minn., began in 1919.
+The Surgical Pathology Fellowship at Mayo Clinic began in 1919.
 Since then, more than 200 fellows have completed training in this program.
-Going forward, it is anticipated that nine trainees will complete the program each year.
+Going forward, it is anticipated that nine trainees will complete the fellowship each year.